July 31st 2021

 On the subject of antioxidants, this water-like mineral-based SPF has them built in by way of vitamin E and green tea extract (a winning anti-inflammatory combination).
 Sheer and mattifying, although not to Instagram filter levels, it’s another lightly tinted option, but the added lactobionic acid gives it the edge in terms of increasing collagen synthesis and helping to combat the effects of free-radicals over time- it’s a good defence against future fine lines.
 One word of warning- give it a vigorous shake before application, otherwise you’ll end up with an oily dribble (it’s far from slick once on your face).

 It’s recommended that we reapply our sunscreen at least every four hours, but if you wear makeup, you’ll know the struggle of smearing cream over your perfectly set concealer.
-A spray on option such as this saves the day, providing a refreshing, protective surface layer without the added tackiness or makeup disruption.
-It is a chemical sunscreen, so be mindful if your skin doesn’t fare well with chemical filters, and it’s best to start off with a conventional sunscreen, using this nifty spritz for top-ups.
+A spray-on option such as this saves the day, providing a refreshing, protective surface layer without the added tackiness or makeup disruption.
+It is a chemical sunscreen, so be mindful if your skin doesn’t fare well with chemical filters.
+It’s best to start off with a conventional sunscreen, using this nifty spritz for top-ups.
 Otherwise, for speed, convenience and makeup maintenance, it’s genius, plus the mist absorbs three times its weight in oil, preventing t-zone oil overload.